Discussions on Main Sections of Isaiah

 Switch of leaders purges evil King Ahaz

-In chapters 7-12 we are instantly confronted with King Ahaz’s reign.
-These chapters are somewhat connected with the first six chapters, but the approach is different.
+In chapters 7-12, we are instantly confronted with King Ahaz’s reign.
+These chapters are somewhat connected with the first six chapters, but the approach differs.
 King Ahaz’s person and response to the Lord are contrasted with Isaiah’s.
 God revealed Himself to King Ahaz just as to Isaiah, but the response was one of a skeptic rather than a believer.
 He was going to trust in Assyria to rid the northern kingdom of its threat.
 God counters Ahaz’s false trust by establishing His own king.
+Full discussion

 Accounts are settled of all nations before God